GoAble

 ✓

-Minimal task flow that utilizes crowdsourcing for washroom information.
+One-click task flow, utilizes crowdsourcing for washroom information.

 ✕